ghost-club/ghost-club.github.io/README.md

 In development mode, we activate:

 - [Hot Module Replacement](https://fable-elmish.github.io/hmr/), modify your code and see the change on the fly
-- [Redux debugger](https://fable-elmish.github.io/debugger/), allow you to debug each message in your application using [Redux dev tool](https://github.com/reduxjs/redux-devtools)

 ### Build for production